-But this is only first-order accurate, and is never used because errors accumulate so quickly that the numerical forecast often blows up (forecasts values of $\pm$ infinity) causing the computer to crash (premature termination due to computation errors).
+But this is only first-order accurate, and is never used because errors accumulate so quickly that the numerical forecast often blows up (forecasts values of \pm infinity) causing the computer to crash (premature termination due to computation errors).

-The leapfrog method was already given in the text, and is second-order accurate.
+The leapfrog method was described in the text, and is second-order accurate.